Technology Type

 References

 Perplexity A.I.
-Research assisted description based upon publicly retrievable sources and documents.
+Research assisted description based upon publicly retrievable sources and documents, 16th-17th May 2025.

 - Link